npentrel/viam-docs/docs/tutorials/control/air-quality-fleet.md

 Select the part status dropdown to the right of your machine's name on the top of the page.

 Click the copy icon next to **Machine cloud credentials**.
-Paste the machine cloud credentials into a file on your harddrive called FILE>viam.json</FILE>.
+Paste the machine cloud credentials into a file on your hard drive called FILE>viam.json</FILE>.

 {{< alert title="Tip: Fleet management API" color="tip" >}}
 You can create locations and machines programmatically, with the [Fleet management API](/dev/reference/apis/fleet/).